the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_intro_rpi/_index.md

 0. Create a new ssh connection, this time to the `pi` account.
 You can use the command `ssh pi@raspberrypi-N`
     > Replace `N` with your Raspberry Pi number.
+    >
+    > If your Pi number is a single digit such as, 05, user the format `ssh pi@raspberrypi-5`
 0. Enter the password `cs10_2020_teacher`
 0. Once logged in, run the following command to give your user admin (or root) access (replace `<YOUR_USER>` with the user you created in the setup):